-- 1. Does the appraisal district have up-to-date appraisal maps from which property may be located pursuant to Comptroller Rule 9.3002? - 2.
-Do Property inspections match appraisal records? - 3.
-Does the appraisal district have written procedures for appraisal? - 4.
-Are Values reproducible using the written procedures and appraisal records? - 5.
-Were all appraisal district documents requested by PTAD made available to the reviewer by the required date?
+- 1. Does the appraisal district have up-to-date appraisal maps? - 2.
+Is the implementation of the appraisal district's most recent reappraisal plan current? - 3.
+Are the appraisal district's appraisal records up-to-date and is the appraisal district following established procedures and practices in the valuation of property? - 4.
+Are Values reproducible using the written procedures and appraisal records?